Pedrojok01/Ethernaut-Solutions/solutions/1_Fallback.md

   }
 ```

-Now, we just have to figure how to pass the `require` statement in the `receive` function.
+Now, we just have to figure out how to pass the `require` statement in the `receive` function.
 The first part is fairly simple, we just have to send any amount of ETH.
 The second part requires us to `contribute()` first so our balance is greater than 0.
 That's it.
 We are the new owner of the contract.

 ## Solution

-1. Start by contributing to fullfill the require statement in the `receive()` function
+1. Start by contributing to fulfill the `require` statement in the `receive()` function
 2. Send some eth to the contract directly to trigger the `receive()` function
 3. Withdraw all the funds